A drill powered ice auger is one of the cheapest ways to get into ice fishing.

 - Doesn’t drain batteries very fast

 The StrikeMaster Lite-Flite Lazer is a great 8 inch drill bit.
+It’s one of the best drill powered ice augers you can buy.
 This sturdy unit has no issues going through 8 inches of ice and more.
 We noticed that the blades are known to dull faster than others on some units.

 What we loved about this drill powered ice auger is that since you can drill with minimal effort, your batteries last a long time compared to other ice augers.